imaniraei/SCOPE/DATASETS.md

 ## Udacity Self-Driving Car Dataset

-Used as the primary training dataset for SCOPE.
+Primary dataset used for training and evaluation.

 ---

 ## KITTI

-Used for cross-dataset evaluation and benchmarking.
+Used for benchmarking and cross-dataset evaluation.

 ---